angular-ui/ui-layout/README.md

 Type: `Integer`
 Default: `10`

 The size in pixels that you want the divider/splitbar to be.
+Set to `0` to hide the splitbar, which in turn prevents user resizing the surrounding containers.

 ### disableToggle